This Is How Much a "Big Date" Cost the Year You Were Born

 With the film industry booming, the '60s saw the popularity of drive-in movie dates explode.
 According to Time, couples during this period had approximately 4,000 stateside drive-in theaters to choose from for their date destination.

-The best part about drive-ins is that, though they were considered the date spot in the ’60s, going to one was as wallet-friendly an activity as you were likely to find.
+The best part about drive-ins is that, though they were considered the date spot in the '60s, going to one was as wallet-friendly an activity as you were likely to find.
 Through the decade, ticket prices never exceeded $1, and even concessions like malted milks and hamburgers were just a quarter.
+And for more things to bring you back to yesteryear, check out 100 Photos That Kids Born After 2000 Will Never Understand.

 Sushi Dinner: $8.50 for two three-course meals